Introduction

 13. Professional Conduct in Relation to Taxation (2019), Forward.

-14. For instance, the Law Society likewise issue a disclaimer for their Practice Notes: The standard form is: “While care has been taken to ensure that they are accurate, up to date and useful, the Law Society will not accept any legal liability in relation to them.”
+“While care has been taken to ensure that they are accurate, up to date and useful, the Law Society will not accept any legal liability in relation to them.”

 15. The text of earlier editions is available on https://www.foreigndomiciliaries.co.uk